NinjaStyle82/zabbix-sql/README.md

 Some scripts are Mysql or Postgresql specific, they're named *.my.sql and *.pg.sql, respectively.
 Pay attention.

 #### NOTE
 The queries were tested against Zabbix 1.8 and 2.0.
 Apply with caution to other versions.
-Consider reporting the results, whether succesful or not.
+Consider reporting the results, whether successful or not.

 #### Check how many orphaned rows do you have